£54m Securitas robber shot in the neck at home, court told

 Mr Shaw told the jury they were “not going on a picnic” as they scouted the scene around the address, including on the morning of the shooting.

-As part of the sophisticated planning of the attack, unregistered pay-as-you-go mobile phones were used to communicate and a vehicle hired, the court heard.
+As part of the sophisticated planning of the attack, unregistered pay-as-you-go mobile phones were used to communicate and vehicles hired, the court heard.

 Louis Ahearne, from Greenwich, south-east London, and Stewart Ahearne and Kelly, both of no fixed address, have denied conspiring to murder Mr Allen between June 26 and July 12 2019.